OpenSourceEats/OpenSourceEats/README.md

 Some general suggestions for getting your pull request approved:

-* Provide a brief explanation for your changes.
-If a
+* Provide a brief explanation for your changes along with the type of change you are submitting.
 * Try to use widely available equipment and ingredients as much as possible.
 * The more detail that is supplied about the process and sourcing, the better.
 * Do not submit recipes that are not your own or that you do not have permission to share.